fady0118/PIC_Labs/README.md

 ### Lab_9.2_UART_HC-05_Bluetooth_Controller

 #### Purpose
 - This project uses the HC-05 Bluetooth module with PIC microcontrollers.
-And develop the necessary firmware in order to receive data from a Smartphone over the Bluetooth to control embedded systems, RC robots, LEDs or whatever.\
+And develop the necessary firmware in order to receive data from a Smartphone over the Bluetooth to control LEDs
 - for this to work you'll need to
     - open bluetooth settings on your pc
     - go to COM Ports